Peter Butler (footballer, born 1966)

-Peter James Butler (born 27 August 1966) is an English professional football player and coach.
+Peter James Butler (born 27 August 1966) is an English professional football manager and former player who is the current manager of the Bangladesh women's national team.
 As a player, he made more than 450 appearances in the Football League and the Premier League.
 He then took up coaching, first in England and then in Australia and South-East Asia.
 He was in charge of the Botswana national team from 2014 until 2017.
-He is currently the manager of Liberia.

 Playing career

 Butler played as a midfielder for Huddersfield Town, Cambridge United, Bury, Southend United, West Ham United, Notts County, Grimsby Town, West Bromwich Albion and Halifax Town.

 Coaching career

 After a spell as caretaker manager of Halifax Town, Butler moved to Australia where he became player-manager of Sorrento FC 2000–2002, where he set up their academy.

 He then coached in Singapore with the Singapore Armed Forces Football Club (SAFFC), in Malaysia with Sabah FA, in Indonesia with Persiba Balikpapan, and then back to Malaysia as coach of Kelantan FA.
 In September 2009, Butler signed a one-year contract as Technical Director and Head Coach of Yangon United FC of Myanmar.
 In September 2010 Butler became head coach of Thai Premier League team BEC Tero Sasana F.C.
 He is the holder of a UEFA Pro Licence Qualification.
 Butler returned to Kelantan to become head coach for the second time in November 2011.
 He guided the team to the top of the League.
 However, Butler left stating he could no longer work for Annuar Musa as he was unhappy with the signing of players above his head.
 Butler was immediately hired by Indonesian Super league side Persiba Balikpapan whom he coached in 2006-08 and led them into the newly formed ISL.
 He reportedly resigned from Persiba in May 2012, but his resignation is challenged by the club.